From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm: Results and Discussion

 $\lambda$ emerges as an intrinsic scale of the problem~\cite{mocz_schrodinger-poissonvlasov-poisson_2018} as its scaling law combines changes in both the spatial and time domain (i,e system with different box dimension or evolution time will display different dynamics).

 Concerning the dimension of the physical quantities appearing in the problem, we used arbitrary unit.
-The choice is mainly dictated by the arbitrary values chosen for the density normalization $\rho^*$ and the constant $G$ in the transition from Eq.~\eqref{eq:fuzzy_SP} to Eqs.\eqref{eq:Sch_equation_our},~\eqref{eq:poisson_equation} (S.I~\ref{supp: SP rescaling}).
+See Appendix~\ref{supp: SP rescaling} for details on the arbitrary values chosen for the density normalization $\rho^*$ and the constant $G$ in the transition from Eq.~\eqref{eq:fuzzy_SP} to Eqs.\eqref{eq:Sch_equation_our},~\eqref{eq:poisson_equation}.

+As a final remark, we would like to emphasize that in this preliminary study all simulations were performed in an idealized setting, without considering gate errors and sampling shot noise.